Harriet Wetherall (1801-1859), who married a leading artist

 Harriet was born on 11 June 1801 and baptised on the 16th at St Nicholas’s Church in Great Yarmouth.
 Her parents were James Wetherill and Mary Proctor.
 She grew up in the coastal town without knowing her father, who’d died just weeks before her birth.

 She next crops up in the county town of Norwich, where she married Thomas Lound on 25 December 1821 at St Simon and St Jude Church.
-This stands at the bottom of quaint Elm Hill – one of the city’s leading tourist attractions today – but was declared redundant in 1892.
-How the couple met is a mystery but Harriet certainly married well for Thomas worked for a local brewery as a manager and clerk and, as shown in the 1851 census, as a fire insurance agent.
+This stands at the bottom of quaint Elm Hill but was declared redundant in 1892.
+Thomas was from Sprowston, Norfolk, where he was baptised on 9 August 1801 to parents Thomas and Mary.
+Thomas was successful in life, working for a local brewery as a manager and clerk and also, as shown in the 1851 census, as a fire insurance agent.
 However, it was as a talented amateur artist and photographer that he made his name.
 He helped organise art exhibitions locally and was a leading figure in the local art establishment.
-Thomas, who was born in Sprowston, Norfolk, in 1801 and baptised in the parish on 9 August that year, is thought to have studied under the English marine and landscape artist John Sell Cotman and worked mainly in watercolour.
+He is thought to have studied under the English marine and landscape artist John Sell Cotman and worked mainly in watercolours.

 Harriet and Thomas lived in King Street, Norwich, for many years.
 Harriet died in 1859 and Thomas followed from apoplexy on 18 January 1861.
 The Norwich Mercury of 23 January, reporting his death, noted his talents and also called out his abilities as a sketcher of important city buildings.
 They noted that he had been ill for some time and that the recent death of his wife and a son had “produced considerable constitutional tendency to the inroads of disease”.
 He left his effects, valued at below £3,000, to his surviving daughters.